||The Gorgon pediment in Corfu

 There also remains the question of the identification of the deity for whom the temple was built.
 Although the hypothesis that it was dedicated to Artemis has been generally acepted, this is based on the thin evidence of two dedicatory inscriptions which may not have been connected with the temple or even the sanctuary.

 It has been suggested that the Gorgon iconography may be more suitable to Athena, but this too would be difficult to prove.
-Although the fragments of the Gorgon akroterion from the Athens Acropolis are thought to be from Hekatompedon Athena temple, this has not been established beyond doubt.
+Although the fragments of the Gorgon akroterion from the Athens Acropolis are thought to be from Hekatompedon Athena temple (built a decade or two after the Corfu temple), this has not been established beyond doubt.
 The Syracuse plaque was found in the area of the Athena temple, but there was also an Artemis sanctuary nearby.
-The deity worshipped at Doric Temple C in Selinous, which had a large Gorgoneion in the centre of the pediment, is unknown.
+The identity of the deity worshipped at Doric Temple C in Selinous, which had a large Gorgoneion in the centre of the pediment, is unknown.
 Gorgon imagery is also known from sanctuaries of other deities, including Demeter, Hera and the Chthonic deities, as well as temples of Apollo, for example at Thermon, Delos and Didyma.
 A Gorgoneion also appears in the pediment of a temple on reliefs associated with Dionysus (see an Ikarios relief on the Dionysus page).

 The appearance of Medusa on the Corfu temple need not necessarily have been directly connected to the deity worshipped there ; it may have had more to do with the apparent surge in popularity of the Gorgon myth in the Archaic period.
 Artists and their public may have been excited to see her with her children, without bothering too much about the order of events in the tale.
 The apotropaic power of Medusa's image, along with the presence of two powerful "lion-panthers" may have been believed to provide supernatural protection for the temple.
 The fact that Pegasus and Chrysaor appear to be standing between the forepaws of the cats may suggest that they were guarding the children.
 It would probably be too far-fetched to suggest that somehow the cats were meant to represent Medusa's two sisters.